-We’re delighted to announce that, beginning Sunday 4th April 2021, we are going to be, once again, gathering to worship Sunday by Sunday in our building.
+We are gathering to worship Sunday by Sunday in our building.
 Initially we will have only one service each Sunday, the morning service at 11am.
-In addition, our prayer meeting will continue to be virtual for the time being.
+In addition, our Tuesday night prayer meeting have also resumed in person.

 Visitors are always welcome

 The legislation concerning the wearing of face coverings was been amended on the 27th July.
 Folks who come along to our services are legally required to wear a face covering while entering and exiting the building.
 In addition we request that, out of concern for others, worshippers put their face covering on during hymns and songs since singing may increase the risk of transmitting Covid-19.
 Worshippers are free to remove their face covering during the other parts of the service if they wish.
 Children under 13 years of age are exempt from these requirements.
 You can find helpful guidance about the use of face coverings, together with details of other exemptions here.

 To maintain social distancing seats will be set out in groups of one, two, or more, each separated from other groups by 2m.
 Only members of the same household or bubble should sit together in such groups.
 We will try to arrange things in advance so that there are suitably sized groups for those we expect to attend on any given Sunday, but our deacons will be happy to make alternations to the seating should it be necessary.
 Please allow them to make those changes so that we can ensure the necessary distancing is maintained.

 There are a number of groups who still should not attend at all:

 • Those shielding should not attend public worship